TheGalfins/GNSS_Compare/docs/description.rst

 Description
 ***********

 The purpose of GNSS Compare is to make the life of developers and reasearchers easier.
-It's an easy to use and easy to extend Android-based framework for calculating the :ref:`PVT<pvt>` based on raw GNSS measurements.
+It's an easy to use and easy to extend Android-based framework for calculating the :ref:`PVT<pvt>` based on the raw GNSS measurements.

 Project history